MJR-Mu7/Metroman/.github/ISSUE_TEMPLATE/report-a-bug.md

 **Description**

 _Tell us what happened.
-In particular, be specific about any changes you made to this template.
+In particular, be specific about any changes you made to Kahawa.
 Ideally, provide a link to your project's GitHub repository.
-Please note that we are not able to support all conceivable changes to this template project, but the more information you are able to provide the more equipped we will be to help._
+Please note that we are not able to support all conceivable changes to Kahawa project, but the more information you are able to provide the more equipped we will be to help._

 **Steps to Reproduce**